The-WarLog/Recon/README.md

 ## 🤝 Contributing

-This project is maintained by Eddy.
+This project is maintained by Divyesh.
 Contributions and feedback are welcome!

 ## 📄 License